wickedb/shyer.github.io/content/posts/formal-systems.md

     hiddenInSingle: true
 ---

-# Thinking of formal systems as simulators for exploring ideas
+# Thinking of formal systems as simulators

 A formal system is a set of symbols and rules that we use to derive theorems.
 For example, the imaginary number system is a well-known formal system, with one of its most prominent symbols being ‘i’.
 Another well-known example is the symbol F commonly used to represent force in Newtonian mechanics.